 “You’ll get wrinkles!”
 “Your eyesight will worsen!”
 “It’ll give you panda eyes!”
 Sound familiar?
-You may have grown up hearing this and may even be citing these very reasons to warn your kids against rubbing their eyes.
+You may have grown up hearing this and may even be citing these very reasons to warn your kids that rubbing your eyes is bad.

 However, is rubbing our eyes as bad as our parents and grandparents made it out to be?
-What are the real consequences of rubbing our eyes?
+What are the real consequences of rubbing your eyes?

 Why does something so bad for you feel so right?